Farenjihn/vulptool/README.md

 ## Description
 Vulptool is a Raider Planner Tool to assist a World of Warcraft guild in its raid planning.
 It allows an administrator to create and manage events and rosters to share a calendar to the member of the guild.

+## Trello
+To see what is "left" to do, checkout our [Trello](https://trello.com/b/zlPaDtdk/vulptool).

 ## Deployment

 ### Data Base